Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum blossoming

-In this section, study has been done on the $(p,q)$-blossom of a polynomial using the monomial representation.
-In the next section investigation will be carried out that how $(p,q)$-blossom of polynomial is related to the $(p,q)$-Bernstein representation.\\
+\end{cor} In this section, study has been done on the post quantum blossom of a polynomial using the monomial representation.
+In the next section, investigation will be carried out that how post quantum blossom of polynomial is related to the post quantum Bernstein representation.\\